 In November 2018, Missouri voters approved Amendment 2, a constitutional amendment legalizing the sale and use of medical cannabis, by an overwhelming 66% to 34% margin.

 In November 2022, a ballot initiative to legalize recreational use of cannabis passed by a 53-47 margin.
-In December 2022, its possession became legal for adults who are 21 and over.
-Amendment 3, the Marijuana Legalization, also established a microbusiness program that serves as a pathway for smaller entrepreneurs and businesses to get licensed.
+In December 2022, adults aged 21 years and older were allowed to legally purchase, possess, and consume cannabis in the state of Missouri.
+Amendment 3, the Marijuana Legalization, allowed for medical dispensaries to convert their existing medical licenses into comprehensive licenses that allow them to sell cannabis to both medical patients and adult consumers.
+The amendment also established a microbusiness program that serves as a pathway for smaller entrepreneurs and businesses to get either retail or wholesale licenses.
+48 licesnse are being issued across three separate rounds for a total of 144 microbusiness licenses.

 The sale of adult-use cannabis is taxed at 6%, the lowest tax rate in the country.